 Most people think of the police as patrolling the streets looking for wrongdoers or responding to calls.
-What many people don’t realize is that the police in their community are also available to conduct welfare checks.
+What many people don’t realize is that the police in their community are also available to conduct a police welfare check.
 This essential law enforcement function is an important tool for building safe communities.

 What is a Welfare Check?

-Friends, family and neighbors are important social contacts.
+Friends, family, and neighbors are important social contacts.
 They may regularly check in with loved ones to see how they’re doing.
 When a loved one fails to respond, the police can be called in to conduct a welfare check.
-For instance, if a nephew has been trying to reach his elderly aunt for the last several days, but she does not answer the phone or respond to a knock at the door, the nephew may call the police to perform a welfare check at his aunt's house.

 How to Ask for a Welfare Check